savitamoorthi/Clinical_Intelligence_Assistant/README.md

 - **Database Access**: Local SQLite prevents unauthorized network access
 - **Input Sanitization**: SQL injection protection via parameterized queries

-**HIPAA Compliance Note:** This is a research prototype using the publicly available MIMIC-III dataset.
+**HIPAA Compliance Note:** This is a research prototype using the publicly available MIMIC-IV dataset.
 Do not use with real patient data without proper authorization and security review.

 ---